kkapelon/kkapelon.github.io/_posts/2016-12-21-docker-for-java-big-picture.md

 ### Conclusion

 I hope that with this article you have a better idea on what Docker means for you (a Java developer) and when it can help you.
+Here are the key points:

-You should understand now why non-Java developers are so excited about Docker (because it solves problems the Java world simply does not have).
+* People outside the Java developer are dazzled with Docker because it embodies a deployment "spec" for them.
+You should understand now why they are so excited about Docker (because it solves problems the Java world simply does not have).

-I cannot stress enough the importance of getting things done.
-If you are happy with your existing VM operations, then switching to Docker is a decision that needs a lot of consideration, and at least for Java developers, the advantages of Docker are not that ground-breaking.
+* If you are happy with your existing VM operations, then switching to Docker is a decision that needs a lot of consideration, and at least for Java developers, the advantages of Docker are not that ground-breaking.
+* Docker adoption is a multi-stage path with several intermediate phases.
+Feel free to stay at any phase and get comfortable before moving on to the next.
+* Using Docker in production is not something that you should lightly.
+Make sure that you have mastered Docker deployments in your testing environments first.

-In reality most people who run Docker in production, run it on VMs anyway, so by adopting a Docker strategy you are essentially _adding_ a complexity layer instead of _replacing_ VMs with Docker (as many people falsely advertise).
+* In reality most people who run Docker in production, run it on VMs anyway, so by adopting a Docker strategy you are essentially _adding_ a complexity layer instead of _replacing_ VMs with Docker (as many people falsely advertise).

-Docker adoption is a multi-stage path with several intermediate phases.
-Feel frame to stay at any phase and get comfortable before moving on to the next.

 Finally, the next time a Docker fanatic comes to you and suggests that you should start your Docker journey by converting your physical Jenkins server to a Docker image you should explain to him/her that you want to slow down, take a step back and re-evaluate the whole situation before starting a company-wide level 5 Docker integration.
 Don't let the hype consume you.

-Oh, and one more thing: [Capsule](http://www.capsule.io/).
+Oh, and one more thing: [Java Capsule](http://www.capsule.io/).

 [![Java capsule](../../assets/docker-big-picture/capsule.png)](http://www.capsule.io/)